digitalmethodsinitiative/4cat/README.md

 You can
 [set up 4CAT locally](https://github.com/stijn-uva/4cat/wiki/Installing-4CAT),
-but we also run our own 4CAT instance which covers (among other things) some high-traffic 4chan and 8chan boards.
+but we also run our own 4CAT instance which archives ephemeral imageboard content.
 Access is available on request.

 ## Contributing
 This section yet to be written!